Ignazio Giunti: Two Life Impressions by Two Great Motor Sports Writers

 Impetuous, spectacular and light-hearted.

-After making his mark in minor races, he became an Alfa Romeo official driver which led him to professionalism with the Giulia GTA.
+After making his mark in minor races, he became an Alfa Romeo official team driver which led him to a high level of professionalism with the Giulia GTA.

 At the wheel of the Milanese car, Giunti achieved important results...such as victory in the 4 Hour race in Budapest, 2nd place in the Hill Climb of Mont Ventoux and 3rd place in the 1966 Mugello Grand Prix.

 In the 1967 season, Alfa Romeo assigned him the task of winning the European Mountain Championship, and Ignazio did not disappoint: after a 2nd place in the first championship race, he won the title by winning every race he took part in.